 – I booked dinner at The Plaza Gardens as early as I could in the months leading up to our holiday.
 My thoughts were that we would leave the park at lunchtime, go back to the cabin and get dressed up for the party.
 We went back into the park, fully dressed for the evening had dinner and watched the illuminations.
 We were already in and settled for the party to begin, and the queues were a fraction of what they were an hour before the party was due to start.
 On entrance you have to show your Party tickets and you get a wrist band to wear for the evening.

+Whilst visiting Disneyland Paris be sure to also venture into he city and experience some of the other things that France is famous for.
 I would love to see your pictures and hear you experiences of Mickeys Halloween Party.
 Like our Disney dedicated facebook group to keep up to date with all things Disney – Disneyland Paris tips and advice with Family Travel with Ellie

 If you would like some information on driving to Disneyland Paris click here